bugaevc/peel/docs/src/ref-ptr.md

 ```

 When used with a `RefPtr`, this will dereference the `RefPtr` and call the
-usual `cast` method, which will return the plain pointer.
+usual `cast` method, which will return a plain pointer.
 To downcast the
 `RefPtr` itself (moving it), use the `RefPtr::cast` method.
 This method is
 defined on `RefPtr` itself rather than on the type it references, so in order
 to call it, make sure to use a dot (`.`) and not an arrow (`->`):